-Expected expenses per day $35-40 for backpacker, staying in hotels, hitchhiking, eating street food, and taking less tours as possible.
+Expected expenses per day $35-40 for a backpacker, staying in hotels, hitchhiking, eating street food, and taking fewer tours as possible.
 Check out these important things you need to know when travelling in Myanmar.

 You can spend about $2-3 per meal.
-You can of course spend more a better options in restaurants.
+You can, of course, spend more better options in restaurants.

 So, get up early, head to the train station and get your ticket.
 Trains are a lot slower than buses, they are also uncomfortable and cramped.
 However, it is highly recommended if you want to experience it and blend in with the locals.

 Buses are very comfortable but make sure that you get your ticket and reserve your seat a day or two in advance.
 Finding the place to buy the ticket is pretty inconvenient and uneasy, ask your receptionist for a recommendation or other travellers that you meet.